 We are subject to federal, state and local taxes in the United States, as well as federal, provincial and local taxes in Canada.
 Although we believe that our tax estimates are reasonable, if the Internal Revenue Service ("IRS") or any other taxing authority disagrees with the positions we have taken on our tax returns, we could face additional tax liability, including interest and penalties.
 If material, payment of such additional amounts upon final adjudication of any disputes could have a material impact on our business, financial condition or results of operations.
-In addition, complying with new tax rules, laws or regulations could impact our business, financial condition or results of federal, provincial or state statutory tax rates and other changes in tax laws, rules or regulations may increase our effective tax rate.
+In addition, complying with new tax rules, laws or regulations could impact our business, financial condition or results of operations may increase our effective tax rate.
 Any increase in our effective tax rate could have a material impact on our business, financial condition or results of operations.